-The use of the DETROIT MERCY DENTAL logo shall comply with the Identity Standards published by Marketing & Public Affairs office on its website.
+The use of the University of Detroit Mercy School of Dentistry logo shall comply with the Identity Standards published by Marketing & Public Affairs office on its website.

-The DETROIT MERCY DENTAL logo is the University's official public identifier.
-In the majority of DETROIT MERCY DENTAL communications, the logo should be used to ensure consistency of the University's image.
-The DETROIT MERCY DENTAL crest is to be used only on official, institutional documents issued from the Office of the President or the Vice President for Academic Affairs.
+The University of Detroit Mercy School of Dentistry logo is the University's official public identifier.
+In the majority of University of Detroit Mercy School of Dentistry communications the logo should be used to ensure consistency of the University's image.
+The University of Detroit Mercy crest is to be used only on official institutional documents issued from the Office of the President or the Vice President for Academic Affairs.
 Any other use of the crest is limited.

-For detailed information on DETROIT MERCY DENTAL's Identity Standards, visit the Marketing & Public Affairs website.
+For detailed information on University of Detroit Mercy Identity Standards, visit the Marketing & Public Affairs website.
 Be advised these standards are updated periodically and should be checked regularly to ensure compliance.